Kaedrin/warhammer-mod-manager/README.md

 - [x] Move Data files and AppIds to XML files enabling the Mod Manager to support other Total War games (will need to rework for more than Warhammer 1 and 2)
 - [x] Enable/Disable all mods
 - [x] Add menu options for Importing and Exporting profiles (to any other location on the machine than the usual scripts folder for sharing)
-- [x] Support for Warhammer I has been added!
 - [x] Fix for profiles not loading correctly
 - [x] Fix for column sorting incorrectly interacting with profiles
 - [x] New menu option to use the last profile used at startup